gustavooferreira/news-app-docs/SETUP_GUIDE.md

 # Notes

-The `news_feeds` database comes preloaded with the following feeds.
+The `news_feeds` database comes preloaded with the following entries.

 Table `feeds`: